TetrisCat/auto_nav/README.md

 ## Installation

-- Clone this repo to your local machine using `https://github.com/TetrisCat/auto_nav`
+- Clone this repo to your local machine using `git clone https://github.com/TetrisCat/auto_nav`
 - Make sure this is in your catkin workspace

 ### Setup